Sachin2903/Google_Docs_Clone/README.md

 # Google Docs Project:-
 Google Docs is an online word processor that lets us create and format documents and work with other people.
-Get our top tips for using Google Docs to avail these feature i try to create a google docs clone using React and exec command
+Get our top tips for using Google Docs to avail these feature I try to create a google docs clone using React and exec command

 # Deployment Site link
 Open https://google-docs-clone-sachin.netlify.app/ in your browser to view the application